 - 3 eggs

-- *1 1/2 cups almond flour I used Bob's Red Mill brand; or use 1 1/2 cups (180 g) unbleached, all-purpose flour as called for in the original recipe)
+- 1 1/2 cups almond flour I used Bob's Red Mill almond flour, but you can use 1 1/2 cups (180 g) unbleached, all-purpose flour as called for in the original recipe

 - 3 medium apples about 1 3/4 pounds (800 g), peeled, cored, and cut into wedges 1/8 inch (3 mm) thick: Granny Smith apples work well